Answers to the Most Commonly Asked Questions We Receive about Grants

 December 21, 2020

-Each month, we receive a significant number of emails with questions about how to get grant funding and where to look for funding, as well as more specific questions related to securing grants for particular types of projects.
+Each month, we receive a significant number of emails with questions about how to obtain grant funding and where to look for funding, as well as more specific questions about securing grants for particular types of projects.
 While there are always a few questions that require tailored answers, most of the questions we receive fall into a handful of categories.

-In the hopes of helping many of you find answers to your most pressing questions, below we answer the three most frequently asked questions.
-In answering your top questions, we’ve tried to address key concepts and provide suggestions on how to find what you are seeking on our website and those of other organizations providing nonprofit resources.
+In hopes of helping many of you find answers to your most pressing questions, we have compiled the three most frequently asked questions below.
+In answering your top questions, we’ve tried to address key concepts and provide suggestions for finding what you are seeking on our website and those of other organizations providing nonprofit resources.

 TOP THREE QUESTIONS WE RECEIVE ABOUT GRANT FUNDING